home climbing areas field notesknowledgedisclaimercopyrightcontactdonate

 4.2 Winter link-up

 Description.
 A very impressive line up Torre Egger's east buttress.
-The crux is a six pitch hanging ice runnel, in the lower third of the route.
+The jewel of this route is a six pitch hanging ice runnel in the lower third.
 It starts left of the “Italian” route climbing smooth granite slabs that in two pitches lead to the ice runnel.
-Moderate rock after this leads to a snowfield and cracks right of the hanging prow.
-The first ascentionists found a natural tunnel to overcame the summit mushroom, but parties in the last few years have been climbing up and left of the mushroom.
+Moderate rock then leads to a snowfield and cracks right of the hanging prow.
+The first ascentionists found a natural tunnel to overcame the summit mushroom, but parties in the last few years have been climbing the mushroom by countouring it on the south side.

 History.
-Giarolli and Orlandi’s original intent was to attempt the Torres Traverse, but after spending much of their energy hauling ten days of food and gear to within 100 meters of the summit of Standhardt they gave up, and turned their sights to Egger.
+Giarolli and Orlandi’s original intent was to attempt the Torre Traverse, but after spending much of their energy hauling ten days of food and gear to within 100 meters of the summit of Standhardt they gave up.
 Guido Cominelli, Lorenzo Nadali and Andrea Sarchi had attempted this line a month earlier.
-They reached the obvious snowfield half way up and left 500 meters of fixed ropes in place.
+They reached the obvious snowfield half way up and left 500 meters of ropes fixed.
 Giarolli and Orlandi used those ropes during their ascent, not re-climbing that lower half.
-There have been no repeats of this route, which still awaits a continuous ascent.
 The route is named after the upper pillar, that reminds of the prow of a ship.
+First integral ascent, first free ascent.
+In early Ocotber 2016 Marc-Andre Leclerc (CA) supported by Austin Siadak (US) climbed the route over two days, with Marc-Andre freeing the entire climb.
+A couple of days earlier they had fixed the first two pitches.

 Descent.
 Via the same route.